1900 Atlantic hurricane season

-The 1900 Atlantic hurricane season featured the Galveston hurricane, the deadliest natural disaster in the history of the United States.
+The 1900 Atlantic hurricane season was a below average hurricane season that featured the Galveston hurricane, the deadliest natural disaster in the history of the United States.
 A total of 10 tropical cyclones formed, seven of which intensified into a tropical storm.
 Three of those made landfall in the United States.
 The first system was initially observed over the central Atlantic Ocean on January 17, while the final storm transitioned into an extratropical cyclone on October 28.
 These dates fall within the period with the most tropical cyclone activity in the Atlantic.
 Every storm of the season except the seventh system existed simultaneously with another tropical cyclone.